hasanma1ik/eduthree/README.md

 <strong>Assignments:</strong>

-Versatile assignment management system supporting daily uploads and downloads.
-Allows teachers to create, distribute, and grade assignments, while students can submit their work digitally.
+The assignments feature allows teachers to create and distribute assignments seamlessly.
+Students receive notifications about new assignments and their due dates.
+All assignments relevant to a student's subjects are displayed in their assignments tab, organized by subject when selected.
+This ensures that students can easily keep track of their assignments and due dates, managing their academic work in an efficient manner.

 <strong>Notifications:</strong>